PeterBengtson/Ooloi-docs/READMEs/FRONTEND_README.md

 lein repl
 ```

-The REPL will start in the `ooloi.frontend.mon.core` namespace.
+The REPL will start in the `ooloi.frontend.core` namespace.

 ## Development Commands